Roald87/roald87.github.io/_posts/2022-04-01-pre-commit.markdown

 If you open one of the files you will see some bash scripts.
 It is not necessary to use bash, you can use any programming or scripting language which is available on your system.

-You can write your own hooks from scratch, but for pre-commits there is already [a large variety available](https://pre-commit.com/hooks.html).
-Let's see how we can use these for our TwinCAT projects.
+You can write your own hooks from scratch, but for many file there is already [a large variety available](https://pre-commit.com/hooks.html).
+Let's see how we can use these and a structured text hook for our TwinCAT projects.

 ## Setup pre-commit